microsoft/PowerPlatformConnectors/custom-connectors/ServiceNow/Readme.md

 ![App Screen 1](images/HomeScreen.png)

 ## Sample Power Automate flow
-You can find a sample Power Automate flow "ServiceNowCustomConnectorEvaluationfromFlow.zip" in this folder that illustrates how you may use the connector from a flow.
+You can download a sample Power Automate flow "ServiceNowCustomConnectorSampleFlow.zip" [here](https://blogdocuments.blob.core.windows.net/blogdocscontainer/ServiceNowCustomConnectorSampleFlow.zip) that illustrates how you may use the connector from a flow.

 To build the flow, you will need to:
 * Deploy the custom connector from GitHub to an environment using steps from above